koen-dejonghe/ev3-scratch-helper-app/README.md

 I'm not sure if it will work with later versions of Lejos, but it won't work with older versions.
 The EV3 should also be equipped with a Wifi dongle, and the network must be configured.

-Once this is done, you can get a copy of the code of this project from here: https://github.com/koen-dejonghe/ev3-scratch-helper-app If you are familiar with git (http://git-scm.com/), then I recommend you clone the project as follows:
+Once this is done, you can get a copy of the code of the project from here: https://github.com/koen-dejonghe/ev3-scratch-helper-app If you are familiar with git (http://git-scm.com/), then I recommend you clone the project as follows:
 ```